7 Tips for Parents for Preventing Teen Substance Abuse

 5. Encourage Interests and Passions

-6. Take Action to Protect Your Teen from Addiction
+6. Take Action to Protect Your Teen from Substance Use

-• Lock up medicines so you aren’t an unwitting drug supplier.
+• Lock up medicines so you aren’t an unwitting supplier.

-• Don’t leave your own alcohol, medicinal marijuana, or tobacco products unlocked or accessible.
+• Don’t leave your personal alcohol, medicinal marijuana, or tobacco products unlocked or accessible.

 • Set limits on movies, TV shows, and video games that glorify substance abuse.

-• Be on the lookout for paraphernalia and evidence of drug use.
+• Be on the lookout for paraphernalia and other signs your teen is using drugs.

-7. Be Vigilant for Signs of Teen Drug Abuse
+7. Be Vigilant for Signs of Teen Substance Use

-Watch your teens for signs of substance use or addiction.
-While each substance may have its own signs, such as dilated blood vessels (aka bloodshot eyes) from marijuana use or constricted pupils from prescription opioid use, many of the signs of teenage drug use are the same.
+Watch your teens for signs of substance use or abuse.
+While each substance may have its own signs, such as dilated blood vessels (bloodshot eyes) from marijuana use or constricted pupils from prescription opioid use, many of the signs of teenage drug use are the same.

 • Sudden changes in behavior